delivered the opinion of the Court.

 The first question to be decided is whether the writ of attachment and commitment became functus officio after its return date, and whether the attempt to execute it after such time was without legal authority.

-"After the term to which process is returnable, it is functus officio where no alias has been issued and defendant's arrest thereunder is unauthorized."
+“After the term to which process is returnable, it is functus officio where no alias has been issued, and defendant’s arrest thereunder is unauthorized.”

-A "commitment" is a warrant, order or process by which a court or magistrate directs a ministerial officer to take a person to jail or to prison and to detain him there.
-7A Words and Phrases, Commitment, p.
-577, et seq.
+A “commitment” is a warrant, order or process by which a court or magistrate directs a ministerial officer to take a person to jail or to prison and to detain him there.
+7A Wordg and Phrases 577, et seq.
 It is the written authority under which the officer acts.
-"There is no particular form prescribed by law for a commitment."
-Ex Parte Palmateer, 150 Tex.
-510, 243 S.W.2d 160, 161.
-It may consist of an authenticated copy of the court's judgment which itself directs that a person be placed in jail and be there detained, Ex Parte Coward, 110 Tex.
-587, 222 S.W.
-531, or it may take the form of a separate written order, signed by the judge or magistrate, or of a written order issued and signed by the clerk of the court by direction of the court.
+“There is no particular form prescribed by law for a commitment.”
+Ex Parte Palmateer,

 In his second point, relator argues that he was denied due process of law in that he was not given notice, in any form, of the hearing held on July 31, 1957, and therefore was denied an opportunity to appear and present his defense of inability to comply with the conditions of the suspension order.
-The answer to that argument is that he was not committed for failure to comply with the suspension order.
+The answer to that argument is that he was not committed for failure to comnly with the suspension order.
 He was committed under the judgment of April 11, 1956 for a contempt theretofore committed.
-Before that judgment was entered he was given a hearing at which he could have presented (and for aught we know, may have presented) evidence that his failure to comply with the support judgment was because of inability *887 to do so.
+Before that judgment was entered he was given a hearing at which he could have presented (and for aught we know, may have presented) evidence that his failure to comply with the support judgment was because of inability to do so.
 The record of that hearing is not before us.
-Upon conclusion of the hearing the court found relator in contempt and ordered him committed to jail for 72 hours and until he should purge himself by paying the sum of $680 for the support of his children.
+Upon conclusion of the *631 hearing the court found relator in contempt and ordered him committed to jail for 72 hours and until he should purge himself by paying the sum of $680.00 for the support of his children.

 The judgment of April 11, 1956 was never suspended; only its execution or enforcement was suspended.
 Relator does not attack the validity of the judgment of April 11, 1956 on the ground that the evidence then heard showed conclusively his inability to make the support payments theretofore ordered or the impossibility of his purging himself of his contumacy according to its terms.
 And even if he did, we could not review the validity of the judgment without the record of the trial or hearing.
-We could not presume that the court entered a judgment of contempt which had no support in the evidence.
-Neither could we presume that the condition fixed by the court for purging the contumacy (the payment of $680) was impossible of performance.
+We could not presume that the court entered a judgment of contempt wihch had no support in the evidence.
+Neither could we presume that the condition fixed by the court for purging the contumacy (the payment of $680.00) was impossible of performance.

-In entering the judgment of April 11th the trial judge may have had in mind that he would permit relator to purge himself by complying with the conditions of the suspension order, but that is not the judgment entered.
+In entering the judgment of April 11th the trial judge may have had in mind that he would permit relator to purge himself by complying with the conditions of the suspension order, but that it is not the judgment entered.
 We are not confronted, therefore, with the question of whether relator would have been entitled to a hearing, before commitment, for failure to comply with a judgment which stipulated future periodic payments as the condition or method of purging a present contempt.
-If in entering the judgment of April 11th the court, in a spirit of forbearance, had simply suspended its enforcement until further order of the court due process would not have required a new hearing if the court had later ordered enforcement, for whatever reason seemed to the court sufficient.
+If in entering the judgment of April 11th the court, in a spirit of forbearance, had simply suspended its enforcement until further order of the court due process would not have required a new hearing if the court had later ordered enforcement, for whatever reason seemed to the court suificient.
 The suspension order before us differs only in that specific conditions of suspension of enforcement were stipulated.

 In his third point relator argues that the judgment of contempt and the writ of commitment are void because neither contains a recital that he was able to make the required support payments.
 We have held the writ of commitment functus officio and whether it was void is no longer important, but if the judgment is void no other writ can issue for its enforcement.